What People Teach Us: Rex Tillerson – Taking The Pulse Of The Organization You Lead

 It’s one thing for an organization to falter due to ignorance toward competition, industry, or other unforeseen circumstances, but it’s another to be guilty of outright internal negligence.

 In such governmental entities, the overall structure already exists.
-An appointee can come in and make changes at the highest level, and policy changes may take place, but those usually lead to small adjustments, since the underlying, broader foundation has already been set.
+And an appointee can come in and make changes at the highest level, and policy changes may take place.
+But those usually lead to small adjustments, since the underlying, broader foundation has already been set.

 But to completely ignore the ongoing operations and effectiveness is irresponsible.

 The first thing any (new) leader should start with is an internal assessment, both of themselves and their organization.

 Now, after taking into considerations all these points, what are you really going to make of what’s in front of you?